 Pacific Amphitheater at the OC Fair & Event Center

 88 Fair Drive, Costa Mesa

 Every summer, the Pacific Amphitheatre at the Orange County Fairgrounds in Costa Mesa kicks off their summer concert series.
 Opened in July 1983, Barry Manilow was the first to perform on stage here.
 The Pacific Amphitheater is surprisingly large, with seating for over 8,000 concert-goers.
 In comparison, the Greek Theatre in Los Angeles seats just under 6,000.
-The 2018 Summer Series is packed full of legendary performers, including comedians Steve Martin and Martin Short.
+The 2018 Summer Series is packed full of legendary performers, including comedians Steve Martin and Martin Short with many exciting performances happening during the annual Orange County Fair.
 Musical guests offer something for everyone with sounds from classic rock to country to reggae.
 Big names include the Psychedelic Furs, Rebelution, the Pacific Symphony, El Fantasma, Rick Springfield, Frankie Valli, Kool & The Gang, Earth, Wind, & Fire, Willie Nelson, Brett Eldredge, and Hunter Hayes.
 The Summer Concert Series runs from July 4th (Includes fireworks during the show) through August 18th.
 Check the events calendar to order tickets to a hot summer show.

 Five Point Amphitheatre